MikeOpenHWGroup/CORE-V_VERIF_DOCS/source/pulp_verif.rst

    not just instruction generation.
 -  Ability to add checks/scoreboarding to any point of the RTL, not just the trace output.

+..
+[4]
+   These assertions are embedded directly in the RTL source code.
+That is, they are not bound into the RTL from the TB using cross-module references.
+There does not appear to be an automated mechanism that causes a testcase or regression to fail if one or more of these assertions fire.

+..
+[5]
+   Derived from the PULP platform SDK.

+..
+[6]
+   The macro and assembly code shown is for illustrative purposes.
+The actual macros and testcases are slightly more complex and support debug aids not shown here.

+..
+[7]
+   **$PROJ_ROOT/cv32/tests/core/riscv_tests/rv64ui/addi.S** in your
+   local copy of the core-v-verif repository.

+..
+[8]
+   Anyone with access to GitHub will be able to see the coverage results of CORE-V regressions.

+..
+[9]
+   This does not change the recommendation made earlier in this document to continue developing new testcases on the existing RI5CY testbench in parallel.